Sustainable & Ethical Shoe Brands and Footwear

 – Our Buy Ensemble Picks –

-Finding high-quality, comfortable shoes means finding something that feels good on your feet and on your conscience.
+Finding high-quality, comfortable shoes means finding something that feels good on your feet and good on your conscience.
 And ethical shoemakers are working hard to deliver just that.
-There seem to be three primary areas of focus when it comes to what constitutes sustainably and ethically made shoes—materials, working & labor conditions, and general environmental stewardship & sustainability
+That’s what we created this resource here, to help make your ‘better-for-the-world’ buying decision easier when it comes to your daily footwear.

 Our Buy Ensemble Picks: Ethical & Sustainable Shoe Brands